pyxtal package

 get_neighboring_molecules(site_id=0, factor=1.5, max_d=5.0, ignore_E=True)[source]

-For molecular crystals, get the neighboring molecules for a given WP
+For molecular crystals, get the neighboring molecules for a given WP.

 Parameters:

-• factor – factor of vdw tolerance
+• factor (float) – Scaling factor for van der Waals tolerance

 Returns: